bsbierski/Dyn-HTE/README.md

-# Dynamic high temperature expansion for quantum spins <br /> (Dyn-HTE)
+# Dynamic high temperature expansion for quantum spins (Dyn-HTE)

-software by Ruben Burkard, Benedikt Schneider, Björn Sbierski
+by Ruben Burkard, Benedikt Schneider, Björn Sbierski

 This software allows to compute dynamic spin correlations of spin-S Heisenberg models in thermal equilibrium via a high-temperature expansion of the Matsubara spin-spin correlator.
 It currently allows for $S \leq 1$ and models with a single coupling constant $J$, but arbitrary lattice geometry.